 [27, 28.
 Repealed by No. 55 of 2004 s.
 106.]

+Part IV — Miscellaneous

+[Heading inserted by No. 28 of 2006 s.
+61.]

 29. Appropriation

 Any moneys payable under an order of the Commissioner under this Act or to give effect to a decision arising from an application made under this Act to the State Administrative Tribunal shall be charged to the Consolidated Fund which is to the extent necessary appropriated accordingly.